Websites Blocked in Russia Since February 2022

 The restrictions have had significant economic repercussions for the country, with the social media blocks costing the economy over $21.5 billion in 2022 alone according to our estimates.

 VPN access remains a sensitive issue in Russia.
 Use of the software is permitted but accessing blocked content is illegal.
-With 15 VPN services currently officially banned for not complying with government demands, it can be difficult to find a trustworthy VPN that still works in Russia.
+With at least 15 VPN services currently officially banned for not complying with government demands, it can be difficult to find a trustworthy VPN that still works in Russia.

 See the full list of blocked domains.